MicrosoftDocs/memdocs/memdocs/intune/configuration/bios-configuration.md

 ### Option 2 - Read the BIOS password of all devices

-This option gets a list of all the BIOS password of all devices.
+This option gets a list of all the BIOS passwords of all devices.

 1. You need the **Intune Service Administrator** role or **Global Administrator** role in Microsoft Entra ID.
 These roles are Microsoft Entra roles, not Intune roles.